Elizabeth Wynne Fremantle: The Wynne Diaries

-Elizabeth began to keep her lifelong diaries at the age of eleven.
+Elizabeth began to keep her lifelong diaries in 1789, at the age of eleven.
 The early parts, which run from 1789 to 1857 in 41 manuscript volumes, provide a vivid and informative account of a well-connected English family in Europe (mainly in Germany and Italy).
 The bulk of them were written by Elizabeth, but diaries of her younger sisters Eugenia (born 1780) and Harriet (born 1786) have also survived.
 The first two years of Elizabeth's are in French and the rest in English, with some passages in French and German.

 The diaries, except for one notebook covering part of 1796, which was lost at sea, were preserved by the Fremantle family, but remained unpublished until the 1930s.
 Swanbourne House is still owned by the Fremantle family trust, but now let to a coeducational prep school.

 Commemoration

 The Betsey Wynne public house and restaurant in Swanbourne, Buckinghamshire, was built in 2006 by the Fremantle Trust, a body run by Thomas Henry Fremantle and his father John Fremantle, 5th Baron Cottesloe.

 The building work cost almost £1 million.
 It was opened by Wynne's great-great-great granddaughter, Elizabeth Betsy Duncan Smith, and her husband, the politician Iain Duncan Smith.

+English novelist Elizabeth Fremantle is Wynne's 5x great-granddaughter.